TomasJohansson/crsTransformations/docs/README.md

 EUROPE__LIECHTENSTEIN_AND_SWITZERLAND__CH1903__LV03__21781
 ```
 The above examples with constants are just showing a very few of them.
-The actual number of constants in the generated class is 6733.
+The actual number of constants in the generated class was 6733 (for version 9.5.4).
 This number can easily be retrieved with the Java reflection code 'EpsgNumber.class.getFields().length'.
 The same number can also be verified with the value returned by the SQL statement 'SELECT count(DISTINCT coord_ref_sys_code) FROM epsg_coordinatereferencesystem' (or simply 'SELECT count(*) FROM epsg_coordinatereferencesystem' since 'coord_ref_sys_code' is the primary key).